-In a claim adjustments section, the original claim information in the claim header is surrounded by parentheses.
-Information about the adjusted claim appears directly below the original claim header information.
-Providers should check the Adjustment EOB code(s) for a summary of why the claim was adjusted; other header EOBs will provide additional information.
+In the Claim Adjustments section, the original claim information in the claim header is surrounded by parentheses.
+Information about the claim adjustment appears directly below the original claim header information.
+Providers should check the Adjustment EOB code (s) for a summary of why the claim was adjusted; other header EOBs will provide additional information.